davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * No-decoherence: nobody even temporarily believes the wrong node is the leader
 * Fault-tolerance: leaders can be appointed even if there are hardware or software faults

 Yup, that's right: appointing a leader *is* a consensus problem.
-So if we don't know how to make a consensus algorithm, we don't know how to make a working leader appointment algorithm either.
+So if we don't know how to make a consensus algorithm yet, we don't know how to make a working leader appointment algorithm yet either.
 We'd best avoid depending on leader nodes for now.

 So where does that leave us?
 The starting example I chose didn't work out, but we did learn something important in the process: we need to design a **peer-to-peer** algorithm.
 Instead of putting one node in charge, we need ot set things up so nodes cooperate as equals, haggling out which proposal should be accepted.

 ## Second Stab

+Do you already know any peer-to-peer consensus algorithms?
+I'll bet you use on in real life:

+Say you're with a group of friends, and you all decide you want to eat at a restaurant for lunch, but you don't already know what restaurant you all want to go to.
+What do you do?
+Well, maybe someone throws out a restaurant, someone else throws out a different one, someone agrees, someone disagrees.
+Before you know it, a group opinion has formed, and once it's clear most of you want to go to that curry pizza place down the road, everyone else falls in line.
+Boom, consensus!

+Kinda sounds like voting ... do you think we could make an algorithm out of that?

 ## The Majority-Rules Voting Algorithm

----

-Old content from before I decided to set up leader-based first.
-This should be reworked to incorporate the learning that a design must be symmetric peer-to-peer:

-Now we know what to build, so let's get right down to it.
-How will we make this work?

-Start by considering: in real life, when you and a group of other people  need to reach an agreement but you don't already agree to begin with, what do you do?
-Say you're with a group of friends, and you all know you want to eat at a restaurant for lunch, but you don't know where you want to go.
-How do you make a group decision?

-Well, it probably goes something like this: someone throws out a proposal for a restaurant; then someone else proposes a different restaurant; people start throwing out their opinions of where they'd want to go; eventually, it becomes clear that most people favor a restaurant, so that's where you all end up going.
-It's a lot like majority-rules voting, don't you think?

-Do you think we could make a majority-rules voting algorithm to implement consensus?
-Let's try it out!

----